cskylab/cskylab/cs-pro/k8s-pro/keycloakx/charts/postgresql/README.md

 - The Docker Official PostgreSQL image does not support replication.
 If you pass any replication environment variable, this would be ignored.
 The only environment variables supported by the Docker Official image are POSTGRES_USER, POSTGRES_DB, POSTGRES_PASSWORD, POSTGRES_INITDB_ARGS, POSTGRES_INITDB_WALDIR and PGDATA.
 All the remaining environment variables are specific to the Bitnami PostgreSQL image.
 - The Bitnami PostgreSQL image is non-root by default.
 This requires that you run the pod with `securityContext` and updates the permissions of the volume with an `initContainer`.
 A key benefit of this configuration is that the pod follows security best practices and is prepared to run on Kubernetes distributions with hard security constraints like OpenShift.
-- For OpenShift, one may either define the runAsUser and fsGroup accordingly, or try this more dynamic option: volumePermissions.securityContext.runAsUser="auto",securityContext.enabled=false,containerSecurityContext.enabled=false,shmVolume.chmod.enabled=false
+- For OpenShift up to 4.10, let set the volume permissions, security context, runAsUser and fsGroup automatically by OpenShift and disable the predefined settings of the helm chart: primary.securityContext.enabled=false,primary.containerSecurityContext.enabled=false,volumePermissions.enabled=false,shmVolume.enabled=false
+- For OpenShift 4.11 and higher, let set OpenShift the runAsUser and fsGroup automatically.
+Configure the pod and container security context to restrictive defaults and disable the volume permissions setup: primary. podSecurityContext.fsGroup=null,primary.podSecurityContext.seccompProfile.type=RuntimeDefault,primary.containerSecurityContext.runAsUser=null,primary.containerSecurityContext.allowPrivilegeEscalation=false,primary.containerSecurityContext.runAsNonRoot=true,primary.containerSecurityContext.seccompProfile.type=RuntimeDefault,primary.containerSecurityContext.capabilities.drop=['ALL'],volumePermissions.enabled=false,shmVolume.enabled=false

 ### Setting Pod's affinity

 This chart allows you to set your custom affinity using the `XXX.affinity` parameter(s).
 Find more information about Pod's affinity in the [kubernetes documentation](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#affinity-and-anti-affinity).

-As an alternative, you can use of the preset configurations for pod affinity, pod anti-affinity, and node affinity available at the [bitnami/common](https://github.com/bitnami/charts/tree/master/bitnami/common#affinities) chart.
+As an alternative, you can use of the preset configurations for pod affinity, pod anti-affinity, and node affinity available at the [bitnami/common](https://github.com/bitnami/charts/tree/main/bitnami/common#affinities) chart.
 To do so, set the `XXX.podAffinityPreset`, `XXX.podAntiAffinityPreset`, or `XXX.nodeAffinityPreset` parameters.

 ## Troubleshooting